nillkitty/SKX/README.md

 # **Thank You Dana!
 (Overview)**
 ***Note**:  If you're looking for an open source remake of the **arcade** version of Solomon's Key, see the [Open Solomon's Key](https://github.com/mdodis/OpenSolomonsKey) project.*

 SKX is an open source port (with enhancements) of the 1986 Tecmo game Solomon's Key for the NES.
 Graphics and sound effects are borrowed from the original,  however the code is completely fresh.
-SKX is written in C# for .NET Core using the MonoGame (formerly XNA) framework for input, audio, and graphics.
+SKX is written in C# for .NET Core using the MonoGame (formerly XNA) framework for input, audio, and graphics and runs on Windows, Mac, and Linux.

 **Features**
 * Keyboard or gamepad input
 * Automatic save feature using one of 8 save slots
-* Easy and difficult modes
+* Easy, normal, and difficult modes
 * Various levels of scale
 * Fullscreen mode
 * Classic mode -- the original 52 levels from the NES
+* Classic+ mode -- the original 52 levels with added items and 20 new secret levels
 * SKX mode -- a new set of 60 levels specifically designed with the new gameplay elements in mind
 * New gameplay elements (see **New Gameplay Elements** below)
 * Debug mode